Quality of Life

 The Robert J. Elkington Middle School (grades 5-8) is a state of the art, well equipped, educational facility which opened in 2003.
 The Grand Rapids Senior High, which is co-located with the Myles Reif Performing Arts Center, was expanded and fully remodeled in recent years together with the construction of a new track/turfed athletic field.

 Above and beyond the opportunity for a top quality education, Grand Rapids students enjoy many extra curricular options.
 Students benefit from the use of modern band, dance, and theater facilities, as well as, updated or new gymnasiums, track, turfed football & soccer fields, and baseball field near or on the High School grounds.
 In addition, modern tennis courts, a new swimming pool, and the City Sports Complex are located on and adjacent to the Middle School grounds.

-Itasca Community College (ICC) is located on the eastern edge of Grand Rapids.
-ICC is a two-year public college offering a wide variety of programs and courses.
+Minnesota North College (Itasca Campus) is located on the eastern edge of Grand Rapids.
+MNC is a two-year public college offering a wide variety of programs and courses.
 The College was ranked as the 5th best two-year college in the nation in 2010 by the Washington Monthly.
-ICC has a strong reputation for its associate arts degree which allows students to complete their first two years of a four-year degree.
-ICC is also nationally recognized for their engineering program which leads into an opportunity to complete a four-year degree through the Iron Range Engineering program.
+MNC has a strong reputation for its associate arts degree which allows students to complete their first two years of a four-year degree.
+MNC is also nationally recognized for their engineering program which leads into an opportunity to complete a four-year degree through the Iron Range Engineering program.
 MNC, also, has quality programs in nursing, natural resources, psychology, class act teacher preparation, early childhood and customized training, among others.
 The school has an enrollment of more than 1,300 students and is a member of the Minnesota State Colleges and Universities System (MnSCU) which is comprised of 32 state universities and community and technical colleges serving the higher education needs of Minnesota.

-Additionally, the University of Minnesota-Duluth Campus and the College of St. Scholastica provide classes and degree programs at ICC.
-Adjacent to ICC is the University of Minnesota North Central Research and Outreach Center.
+Additionally, the University of Minnesota-Duluth Campus and the College of St. Scholastica provide classes and degree programs at MNC.
+Adjacent to MNC is the University of Minnesota North Central Research and Outreach Center.